 And then there’s the return of the world’s most distinguished art fair, Masterpiece London, where 150 of the world’s most eminent galleries will be curating the best of fine art, design, jewellery and antiques.

-The treasure trove of discoveries runs the gamut from medieval and renaissance jewellery through to cutting-edge contemporary designs from the likes of Cindy Chao, Van Cleef & Arpels, Boghossían and Moussaieff; artworks by iconic names from Monet and Miró, to Pissarro and Richter; not to mention a unique series of alabaster portraits by Marina Abramović, who is taking over this year’s Masterpiece Presents exhibition space.
+The treasure trove of discoveries runs the gamut from medieval and renaissance jewellery through to cutting-edge contemporary designs from the likes of Cindy Chao (her art jewels exude an almost sculptural beauty!), Van Cleef & Arpels, Boghossían and Moussaieff; artworks by iconic names from Monet and Miró, to Pissarro and Richter; not to mention a unique series of alabaster portraits by Marina Abramović, who is taking over this year’s Masterpiece Presents exhibition space.

 It’s a truly dazzling affair which certainly merits your best heels and a glass of fizz (or a few) in hand as you meander around the transformed grounds of the grounds of The Royal Hospital Chelsea!

 Floating jewels by @CindyChao_ArtJewel, each utterly entrancing piece set apart by its ethereal, almost sculptural beauty!
 A must-see if you’re popping by @MasterpieceLondon this year (and really, you should.
 It’s quite spectacular!). #Masterpiece2018 #TheArtOfFineJewellery

 Explore more things to do in London, here.